darrenldl/ProVerif-ATP/doc/proverif/let_binding_flatten.md

 ## Runnable example

-We included a runnable example in this directory named `let_binding_flatten.pv`.
-The file is reformatted by using `-log-pv-only` flag thus may look odd, but allows easier comparison with the modified version by using tools like `diff`.
+We included a runnable example in the `examples` directory named `let_binding_flatten.pv`.
+The file's formatting may look odd as it was reformatted by reexporting using the `-log-pv-only` flag, but this allows easier comparison with the modified version by using tools like `diff`.

 The example contains usage of both nested tuple and nested data constructors.